lakshikaparihar/Covid19-prediction-using-SIR-model/README.md

-# covid19-prediction-using-SIR-model
-Visualizing and predicting covid19 cases
+# Visualization and Prediction of Covid19 cases in India